michi-d/codility_solution/README.md

 These are my solutions for the **codility_** programming challenges (https://app.codility.com/programmers/).

-Each notebook contains covers one of the exercises, respectively.
+Each notebook contains one challenge, respectively.
 These solutions are guaranteed to score 100% on both evaluation criteria: correctness and performance.

-The following exercises are solved:
+I have solutions for the following exercises:

 #### Lesson 1
 * BinaryGap